uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Table is a concept of a :term:`dataset` with in-memory numerical data.
 It is used at the data preparation and data processing stages for the following:

-- To store heterogeneous in-memory data with variety of :term:`data formats <Data format>`, such as dense, sparse, chunked, contiguous.
+- To store heterogeneous in-memory data in various :term:`data formats <Data format>`, such as dense, sparse, chunked, contiguous.